ChiragGaonkar/IssueLifecycleMetricsCalculator/README.md

 - High contrast for accessibility
 - Intuitive user interface

-## 📚 Documentation

-For detailed information about calculation logic, edge cases, and component architecture, see [DOCUMENTATION.md](./DOCUMENTATION.md)

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.

 ## 👨‍💻 Author

-Built with ❤️ using React and Material UI
+Built with ❤️ by Chirag, using Antigravity🚀

 ## 🙏 Acknowledgments